yoonmoonsick/bg3-book/README.md

 Baldur’s Gate 3 stores in-game books, letters, and scrolls in an XML/HTML-like text format.
 This extension is designed to quickly transform those texts into a clean Markdown format suitable for documentation, modding notes, wikis, or personal archives.

-The transformation is applied **only to the currently selected text**.
+If nothing is selected, the command uses the **current line**.
+Otherwise it uses your selections.

 ---